Mama Knows It All

 Are you thinking about how to celebrate Black History Month with kids?

 Great!
-Your kids will enjoy learning more about the history of their country and the great contributions of African-Americans.
+Your kids will enjoy learning more about their country’s history and African-Americans’ great contributions.

-If you’re thinking that it’ll be difficult to teach Black history to kids, you’re wrong.
+You’re wrong if you’re thinking that it’ll be difficult to teach Black history to kids.

 Will there be moments of discomfort and difficult questions with hard answers?
 Sure.